 1. Image and reputation

 Good environmental practices can help a course stand out from the competition and attract new clients.
-In 2015, there were nine Québec golf courses certified by Audubon International.
+In 2021, there were eight Québec golf courses certified by Audubon International.

 2. Employee safety